justcabyr/justcabyr/README.md

 ### I am a Professional Backend Engineer

 - 🔭 I currently work as a Technical Support Engineer at [OPay](https://opayweb.com/)
+- 👷🏾‍♀️ I am also a Community Growth Associate at [Consonance Club](http://consonance.club/)

 ### Previous Experiences